MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 The user-submitted $cm$ will be stored in the contract and will be the sole basis for the Domicon node to broadcast or store the data.

-Mechanisms such as broadcast proof and data auditing will be implemented in the contract to ensure that domicon fully inherits the Ethereum consensus.
+Mechanisms such as broadcast proof and data auditing will be implemented in the contract to ensure that Domicon fully inherits the Ethereum consensus.

 ## Submit Commitment to Ethereum

-The Layer2 project $A_r$ first encodes and commits the data to obtain $\{data,cm\}$.
-Then it selects a set of broadcast node and requests to obtain the account address set $\{A_j\}$ of the node.
-Then the project signs the commitment and the accounts of both parties, and combine the $data$ to obtain
+The Layer2 project $A_r$ first encodes and commits the data to obtain $\{data, cm\}$.
+Then it selects a set of broadcast nodes and requests to obtain the account address set $\{A_j\}$ of the node.
+Then the project signs the commitment and the accounts of both parties and combines the $data$ to obtain

 $$
 CD=\{[[i,l,cm,\{A_j\},A_r],sign_{A_r}],data\}
 $$

 where $i$ represents the sequence number of stored data, and $l$ represents the size of $data$.

 The project party sends the combined data $CD$ to the broadcast nodes.

-After receiving the combined data $CD$, the broadcast nodes first checks the legality of the signature $sign_{A_r}$, and then checks the legality of the commitment $l,cm,data$.
-Finally, the broadcast nodes $\{A_k\}$, where $\{A_k\}$ is a subset of $\{A_j\}$, uses its own private key to sign the message, and send back it to the project.
+After receiving the combined data $CD$, the broadcast nodes first check the legality of the signature $sign_{A_r}$, and then check the legality of the commitment $l, cm,data$.
+Finally, the broadcast nodes $\{A_k\}$, where $\{A_k\}$ is a subset of $\{A_j\}$, uses its own private key to sign the message and send back it to the project.

-Once the project receive enough signatures, it will create an Ethereum transaction and submit it to Ethereum,
+Once the project receives enough signatures, it will create an Ethereum transaction and submit it to Ethereum,

 $$
 tx([[i,l,cm,\{A_k\},A_r],\{sign_{A_k}\}])_{A_r}
 $$

-So the project's commitment and broadcast node's signature is sent to the storage contract deployed by Domicon on Ethereum.
+So the project's commitment and broadcast node's signature are sent to the storage contract deployed by Domicon on Ethereum.
 This means that the broadcast nodes $\{A_k\}$ have received the data from $A_r$ with commitment $cm$.

-If, the broadcast nodes read the $cm$ from Ethereum, they will broadcast the data to the P2P network.
+If the broadcast nodes read the $cm$ from Ethereum, they will broadcast the data to the P2P network.

 When other broadcast nodes obtain the latest $cm$, they will check whether they have the corresponding $data$.
 If so, they will temporarily store it for 14 days.
 If not, they will obtain it from other nodes.
 If all data cannot be obtained from a single node, data sampling can be used to obtain data from multiple nodes and perform combined restoration.